 Item 1C.
+Cybersecurity

 Risk Management and Strategy.
 Our cybersecurity program is built upon the National Institute for Standards and Technology ("NIST"), International Organization for Standardization ("ISO") and other best practice frameworks.
 We employ processes for assessing, identifying, and managing material risks from cybersecurity threats, including engagement of an independent cybersecurity consultant to audit our systems and procedures, make recommendations for improvement and monitor remediation of any identified risks.
 We also conduct random vulnerability testing including network penetration, phishing and social engineering tests.
 In addition, we also request Systems and Organization Control ("SOC") type reports from several of our service providers including our payroll and human resources system provider and stock administration provider.
+In addition, we provide awareness training to our employees to help identify, avoid and mitigate cybersecurity threats and to remind them of the importance of handling and protecting our information.